byui-physics/main/pages/researchAreas/materials.md

 automates file building and information extraction that is constantly being done during the model-building process.
 Below you will find the steps needed to build an MTP, using aBuild as the automation tool.
+Anytime you run aBuild (through the `builder.py` script) you will need a yaml file to specify run settings.
+[Here] is an example yaml file.
+Make sure you modify it for your system.

 1. Enumerate derivative superstructures: (This is only done once per system)